dgparryuk/deck-of-cards-nandeck/README.md

 Ideally [suits], [colors], [deckname], and the LINK file would be read from another LINK file.
 This is on the ToDo list.

 dgparryuk notes

-i've added a couple of csv's and nde & txt files extended - will make A,2,3,4,5,6,7,8,9,10,J,Q,K,11,12,0,1 with 4 suits discworld - will make a pack suitable for ""Cripple Mr Onion""
+i've added a couple of csv's and nde files extended - will make A,2,3,4,5,6,7,8,9,10,J,Q,K,11,12,0,1 with 4 suits discworld - will make a pack suitable for ""Cripple Mr Onion"" inverse - will make red & black cards with white pips

-for the extended & Discworld to show correctly i changed the Macro CORNER_ICON in deck-marcos.nde and created a CORNER_ICON2 which uses the narrow font for 7a, 11 & 12, so also added an if routine to check for also moved the corrections from the second branch over to the master branch the discworld icons were stolen from a PDF of Cripple Mr Onion that i've had for ages but can't find where it came from originally
+for the extended & Discworld to show correctly i changed the Macro CORNER_ICON in deck-marcos.nde and created a CORNER_ICON2 which uses the narrow font for 7a, 11 & 12, so also added an if routine to check for 11, 12 & 7a - respectivly also moved the corrections from the second branch over to the master branch on mine the discworld icons were stolen from a PDF of Cripple Mr Onion that i've had for ages but can't find where it came from originally also removed some files that aren't relevent to means

-_